theycallmeswift/node-mongodb-s3-backup/README.md

         "destination": "/"
       },
       "cron": {
-        "time": "00:00",
+        "time": "11:59",
-        "timezone": "America/New_York"
       }
     }

 You may optionally substitute the cron "time" field with an explicit "crontab" of the standard format `00 00 * * *`.

+### Timezones

 The optional "timezone" allows you to specify timezone-relative time regardless of local timezone on the host machine.

+      "cron": {
+        "time": "00:00",
+        "timezone": "America/New_York"
+      }

 You must first `npm install time` to use "timezone" specification.

 ## Running